gregwhitaker/ratpack-error/README.md

 A [Ratpack](http://www.ratpack.io) module that provides a consistent and easy-to-use error handling framework for restful web services.

-The ratpack-error module provides you with a set of base exception classes that you extend which give you beautiful, user-friendly, error messages like these:
+The ratpack-error module provides a set of base exception classes that when extended give you beautiful, user-friendly, error messages like the following:

 * Error Message Example